-Apply for this pre-master by means of the online registration form.
-For the second semester of the academic year 2022 - 2023, registration is open until (including) Sunday 6th November 2022.
-This is the next deadline.
+The dates of the start of the upcoming pre-masters are not yet known.
+It will be announced here, as you will also find the application form with the deadline for registration here soon (probably around the end of February).
 Due to visa regulations, NON-EER / EU students can only participate in the pre-master in the second semester of each academic year (from January/February to June).

 During the pre-master, you will work on the following learning objectives:

 1. Increasing your general architectural basic knowledge, as a result of which more insight into how buildings are made will arise: from building systems in various materials down to the detail.

 2. Knowledge and insight into mechanics and structure; skills in understanding external and internal forces within the interplay between structure and structural members.

 3. Increasing your (building) physics knowledge of buildings in relation to the design process.